zamrokk/JavaCDDDocumentation/README.md

 <img src="images/1-deploydemo.png" alt="1-deploydemo.png" width="100%"/>

-# Set up the network
+# Set up the network locally

 Now that you have tested a Blockchain on the Cloud, let’s do the same on your machine.
 We will explain a little bit more the way to deploy your own Blockchain network